top of page

 • Do I demonstrate deep understanding of the subject?

-• Are connections to broader themes clear?
+• Are connections to broader societal themes clear?

-Research Quality:
+Research Quality

-• Balanced perspective addressing multiple viewpoints
+• Balanced perspectives addressing multiple stakeholder viewpoints?

-• Evidence-based conclusions and future predictions
+• Evidence-based conclusions and future predictions?

-Professional Standards:
+Professional Standards

-• Complete, accurate citations and bibliography
+• Complete, accurate citations throughout presentation and bibliography (three lists)?

-• Professional presentation quality
+• Professional presentation quality (subtitles, clear audio/visuals, coherent media)?

-• Comprehensive supporting materials
+• Comprehensive supporting materials in appendices?

-• Ethical research practices maintained
+• Ethical research practices maintained throughout?

 GRADE PREDICTION GUIDE